lumi-a/masters-thesis/thesis.typ

   caption: [Ten example trajectories of @algorithm-local-search-bin-packing, with the termination-condition for the loop in @codeline-iteration-count set after 10000 iterations.
 For each of the ten trajectories, we plot the score of the best solution $I$ over time.], ) <local-search-plot>

-Enterprising readers will remember from @section-problems-bin-packing that the best-known instance thus far had a score of $1.3$, which the results from @local-search-plot seems to beat (the score-measurement we employ in @algorithm-local-search-bin-packing only uses an estimation of the expected value), the best trial achieving a score of $1.3725$, higher than the existing lower bound#footnote[To rigorously prove this, we could calculate the true score by running best-fit for all $10!$ possible permutations, which for $10! ≈ 3.6⋅10^6$ could still be tractable, and the instance even has easily-exploitable symmetries (see @local-search-instance).
-We will instead prove an even better lower bound later on.].
-We can also hope to learn from the instance, trying to see structure in it and use it to form a construction with an even higher score.
-Alas, @local-search-instance gives us little hope: The instance found by random search does not seem to have a discernible pattern.
+Enterprising readers will remember from @section-problems-bin-packing that the best-known instance for randomised Best-Fit had a score of $1.3$, which the results from @local-search-plot seem to beat (though the score-measurement we employ in @algorithm-local-search-bin-packing only uses an _estimation_ of the expected value), the best trial achieving a score of $1.3725$, higher than the existing lower bound. _If_ we wanted to prove this rigorously, we would calculate the true score by running best-fit for all $10! ≈ 3.6⋅10^6$ possible permutations (the found instance (see @local-search-instance) has many exploitable symmetries, decreasing the required computations even further).
+We will not do so, however, in favour of proving a better result later on.

+Instead, to motivate our next steps, we will try learning from the instance, perhaps spotting structures in it, hoping to use these to manually construct instances of even higher scores.
+Alas, @local-search-instance gives us little hope: Unlike e.g. the instance in @example-bin-packing-sota, the instance found by @algorithm-local-search-bin-packing does not seem to have a discernible pattern or noticeable symmetries.
+The four zero-weight items are a product of negative items in the mutation $I′$ being rounded up to $0$, and contribute nothing to the instance.

 #figure(
   lq.diagram(